ezrantn/ezrantn/README.md

 #### Hi, I'm [@ezrantn](https://www.linkedin.com/in/ezrantn/) 👋

-I like to play around with system performance, databases, and low level system.
+I like to play around with system performance and forensics.